aldrin112602/NextIgnite/README.md

 # NextPHP

-NextPHP is a light-weight PHP framework designed for building full-stack web applications.
+NextIgnite is a light-weight PHP framework designed for building full-stack web applications.
 It aims to provide a simple and efficient structure to help you quickly develop robust web applications with ease.

 ## Features available or to be Implemented